 Also of course, if you list your old phone for sale, remove your SIM card!

-No matter your device, lock it with a password or passphrase.
-If your device gets lost or stolen, this will make accessing it more difficult.
+Whether it’s your phone or laptop, secure it with a password or passphrase.
+If your device goes missing, this will make it harder for anyone to access your data.

 20. Always sign out

-When you access your personal accounts online, don’t just minimize or close the web page.
-Instead, log out, especially if you’re using public wi-fi.
+When you’re done with your personal accounts online, don’t just minimize or close the web page.
+Log out, especially if you’re on public Wi-Fi.
+Better safe than sorry!

-Websites beginning with HTTPS:// are SSL secure.
-You may also find a padlock symbol on the far left of your address bar.
+Websites that start with HTTPS:// are SSL secure, and you might also see a padlock symbol on the left side of your address bar.

 25. Avoid downloading files from unknown websites